 A new report is casting doubt on the notion that celiac disease is on the rise because modern-day farmers are growing strains of wheat that contain more gluten.

-The article, published in the American Chemical Society’s Journal of Agricultural and Food Chemistry, suggests there’s no clear evidence that more gluten in newer strains of wheat is responsible for the condition, which requires sufferers to go on highly restricted specialized diets.
+The article, published in the ’s Journal of Agricultural and Food Chemistry, suggests there’s no clear evidence that more gluten in newer strains of wheat is responsible for the condition, which requires sufferers to go on highly restricted specialized diets.

 But Donald D. Kasarda, the report’s author, suggested the increase in celiac disease may be tied to Americans’ increasing consumption of wheat and gluten-containing products overall.